January 8, 2019 at 7:21 pm #70481

-- This topic was modified 1 year, 10 months ago by Grace.
+- This topic was modified 2 years, 6 months ago by Hedges.

 Hey, Heather!
 I think it’s amazing that you feel this way. 😀 I hope we can help you out a little.
 Someone else actually recently asked about getting started with art, and so since I think a lot of what I would say to you, is what I told him, I’m just going to copy paste what I said there. 🙂 (The thread is called “just a question” and rn it’s on the 2nd page, if you wanna see what everyone else told him too.)
 If you have any questions or want me to expand on anything just ask! 🙂